Hugo Cocktail || Simple and Refreshing

 To make a Hugo Spritz Cocktail, muddle mint leaves in the bottom of a large wine glass then add ice cubes.

 Top the spritz cocktail with a splash of sparkling water or soda water and fill the remaining glass with chilled Prosecco.
 Stir all of the ingredients together and serve with a garnish of mint, lime wedge, and an orange slice.
-Serve on a warm summer day and enjoy!
+Serve immediately on a warm summer day and enjoy!

 LOOKING FOR OTHER DELICIOUS COCKTAIL RECIPES?
 HERE ARE JUST A FEW OF OUR FAVORITES: